Georg Lind (2019). How to teach morality. New: Discussion Theaster.

-This is a much extended version of the third edition of my German book “Moral ist lehrbar” (see below).
+This is a much extended version of the fourth edition of my German book “Moral ist lehrbar” (see below).
 About 50% are new or newly written.

 For reviews and endorsements see https://www.uni-konstanz.de/ag-moral/buch-lind/target35.html